eliasreid/tab-player-cli/README.md

 # tab-player-cli

+**NOTE: Not easily useable until a better method of loading samples is figured out.**

 Write string instrument tabs in a plain text file and play them in the command line!

 Empty template example: